Cyriaque Lamar

 “You believe me?”

-“Pig, I just spent the entire afternoon fighting billions of dollars of wildborn biotech.
-Caracoles in rats, dazzcamo in their eyes, I wouldn’t be surprised if their stool solved for x.
+“Tips, I just spent the entire afternoon fighting billions of dollars of wildborn biotech.
+Caracoles in rats, dazzcamo in their eyes: I wouldn’t be surprised if their stool solved for x.
 And speaking of which, where are they?”

 “The rats.
 Your loyal subjects!”